Seminal-fluid volume is gradually reduced during the aging process.

 The orgasmic episode is fully enjoyed, regardless of whether the first stage is altered significantly or even totally missing from the experience.

-Obvious reductions in ejaculatory pressure and volume do not alter the male's basic focus upon the sensate pleasure of the experience.
-The clinical concern that develops with advent of these physical changes in the cycle of sexual response occurs when aging males do not understand the physiological appropriateness of their altered sexual response patterning.
+Obvious reductions in ejaculatory pressure and volume do not alter the male’s basic focus upon the sensate pleasure of the experience.
+The clinical concern that develops with the advent of these physical changes in the cycle of sexual response occurs when aging males do not understand the physiological appropriateness of their altered sexual response patterning.

-If a man who experiences a brief one stage orgasmic episode and ejaculates a reduced seminal fluid volume under little or no pressure does not understand that these altered reaction patterns are naturally occurring phenomena subsequent to voluntarily prolonged excitement or plateau phases of sexual tension, he may become extremely concerned about his sexual functioning.c
+If a man who experiences a brief one stage orgasmic episode and ejaculates a reduced seminal fluid volume under little or no pressure does not understand that these altered reaction patterns are naturally occurring phenomena after voluntarily prolonged excitement or plateau phases of sexual tension, he may become extremely concerned about his sexual functioning.c

 He may be frightened by the fallacious concept that he is in the process of losing his ability to function in a sexually effective manner.